Tuck · FAQ

 Does Tuck use cellular data?

 Only when both phones aren't on the same Wi-Fi but at least one has a cellular signal.
-Bandwidth use is roughly 200–500 KB/min during active monitoring (audio-heavy) on the Free tier; AI features (scene understanding, lullaby generation) use additional cellular when active.
+Bandwidth use is roughly 200–500 KB/min during active monitoring (audio-heavy).
+Scene understanding runs on-device, so it uses no additional bandwidth.

 AI features